 Responsible coordinator of the module PH1415 is Martin Beneke.

 Content, Learning Outcome and Preconditions

 Seminar talks by students on current topics in theoretical particle physics with focus on classic and phenomena and effects, which are important for the understanding of particle and quantum physics.
-The seminar is suited for first-semester master students.
+The seminar is suited for third-year bachelor students and first-semester master students.

-After successful participation in the module the student can use the basic methods of literature retrieval, condense their knowlegde from scientific papers into a presentation and obtain presentation skills.
+After successful participation in the module the student can use the basic methods of literature retrieval, condense their knowledge from scientific papers into a presentation and obtain presentation skills.

 They have learned about recent topics in the field of research.